ragsns/dockeronazure/exercises/ex8/README.md

 ### Summary and Next Steps

 We explored Docker, many of the frameworks, including Docker Swarm and Kubernetes.
 Although Kubernetes is powerful we realized it still had an infrastructure feel to it.
+Helm and Draft provided a more application centric viewpoint.
 Finally, we made a full circle to Azure Container Instances which is probably the simplest way of spinning up a container on Azure.

-Congrats, you're now a Docker guru on Azure :-).
+In the [Next Exercise](../ex9/README.md) we create a complete application using concepts we've learned so far.